-Before we begin, you’ll need a computer running MacOS or Windows 10 that is connected to the same network as your iPhone or iPad, and your Chromecast.
+Before we begin, you’ll need a computer running macOS or Windows 10 that is connected to the same network as your iPhone or iPad, and your Chromecast.
 Make sure you have this before heading into the guide below—we’ll need it immediately.

 In order to mirror your phone on your computer, we’re going to have to use your laptop or desktop as a server of sorts, establishing a connection between your Chromecast device and the Airplay protocol that’s built into iOS.
-There are a ton of existing Airplay server applications out there that exist to help you stream your device to your computer, and there’s two major ones we recommend here.
+There are a ton of existing Airplay server applications out there that exist to help you stream your device to your computer, and there are two major ones we recommend here.

 Once the app is installed on your computer, you’ll want to head into the Control Center on your iPhone or iPad by sliding up from the bottom of your device’s screen and tapping the Airplay icon.
-So long as either ApowerMirror or AirServer has been set up on your computer and is currently active, you should see an option on your computer to begin mirroring your phone right to your PC.
+So long as either ApowerMirror has been set up on your computer and is currently active, you should see an option on your computer to begin mirroring your phone right to your PC.
 Your phone’s screen will appear on your computer’s display, allowing you to project photos or videos on your PC’s screen.